|BriteTap Product & Usage

 - Frequent Water Changes.
 If you are at home during the day, the simplest solution is to change the water several times during the day.
 Just spill out any cold water and replace it with fresh, tepid water.
 The frequency with which you need to do this will depend on the outside temperature.
 We recommend checking every 2-3 hours in the beginning until you get a sense for the length of time your waterer will go before freezing.
 BriteTap owners who use an insulated water supply tank can expect tepid water to stay liquid 4-5 hours in weather conditions ten degrees below freezing (22 F).
 Frozen water is crystal clear, so check your BriteTap waterer carefully to make sure ice has not formed inside and also test the valves to make sure they haven't frozen.

 - Bring In the Power.
 Owners of traditional plastic and galvanized chicken waterers can use either a bird bath de-icer or a heated base to keep their chicken's water from freezing.
 However, such solutions will not work for the BriteTap water because they don't directly heat the water in the waterer itself.
-To heat the BriteTap waterer with electricity, we recommend placing the BriteTap inside your coop and then using an incandescent, halogen or heat lamp light bulb to heat the environment inside the coop so that the temperature stays above freezing.
+To heat the BriteTap waterer with electricity, we recommend placing the BriteTap inside your coop and then using an oil-filled electric radiator heater, heater panel, or alternatively an incandescent, halogen or heat lamp light bulb to heat the environment inside the coop.
+This will keep the temperature inside the coop above freezing and will, therefore, keep the water inside the BriteTap waterer from freezing as well.
 Several manufacturers (Lux, Allied Precision, Thermocube) sell thermostatically controlled units that plug into your electric outlet.
 These turn on the light whenever the outside temperature falls below freezing.
 If you decide to use an electric solution to keep your chicken's water from freezing, make sure that you comply with local electrical ordinances to ensure that your power connections are safe.
 Since electrical codes differ from town-to-town, you should check with your local government's building department, or consult with a licensed electrician before adding power to your coop.